zhentaoliu409/opencv/README.md

   - F1 Score: 90.33%

 PaddleOCR tends to outperform Tesseract in more complex images, particularly those with skewed or noisy text, while Tesseract is faster in clean environments.

+## Notice:

+In the process of experimentation, the following shortcomings have been identified:

+1. **Canny Edge Detection + Contour Detection:**
+   - While this combination can generally detect text contours, it is highly susceptible to noise.
+This results in a high demand for image preprocessing and poor robustness.
+In future iterations, the accuracy of text detection could be significantly improved by employing deep learning methods.

+2. **Morphological Operations:**
+   - Although these operations can enhance text contour features to some degree, they also introduce unavoidable distortions to the shape of the text.
+Furthermore, morphological operations applied to one image may not be easily transferable to other images, affecting their general applicability.

+3. **Image Distortion and Curved Text Correction:**
+   - Despite some initiatives taken to mitigate image distortion, this system does not yet address the correction of curled or curved text in spatial dimensions.
+This is an area for further study and improvement in future work.

 ## References
 - [PaddleOCR Documentation](https://github.com/PaddlePaddle/PaddleOCR)